 The Downside of Buying First & Considering The Consequences Later.

-These circumstances were brought about by the fact that many companies who were initially attracted to offshore production did not give due consideration to the full scope of both the costs and risks associated with overseas manufacturing.
+These circumstances were brought about by the fact that many companies that were initially attracted to offshore production did not give due consideration to the full scope of both the costs and risks associated with overseas manufacturing.
 Studies are now showing that in an increasing number of cases, there may be no advantages at all, or even a cost, associated with manufacturing offshore.

-This is not to say that there are no high quality manufacturers overseas.
+This is not to say that there are no high-quality manufacturers overseas.
 There certainly are.
 But you can be certain you will pay a premium for their products and that makes the whole process even less attractive.

 If there have been benefits to all of this playing out, high among them is the fact that it has elevated development in many countries and provided economic benefits which will translate into on-going industrialization to meet their own consumer needs.
-At the same time, the developed world has worked harder to find innovations which will optimize their operations and ensure they remain competitive.
+At the same time, the developed world has worked harder to find innovations that will optimize their operations and ensure they remain competitive.

 Here are some links to get you started on more reading on this topic.